Big Oak General Store considering changes to continue business

-The store has not grown in sales since its first month of opening, according to Perkins.
+The store, at 140 Main St., has not seen an increase in sales since its first month after opening in July, according to Perkins.

 He said many of the negative comments he receives are about pricing.